New Freshman

 Provide ACT, SAT, or Next Generation Accuplacer scores to the Office of Admission no later than:

-• January 1, 2024 spring semester
+- January 1, 2025 spring semester

-• May 1, 2024 fall semester
+- May 1, 2025 fall semester

-Applicants must submit ACT or SAT test scores by February 1, 2024, to be considered for most merit-based scholarships and fellowships.
+Applicants must submit ACT or SAT test scores by February 1, 2025, to be considered for most merit-based scholarships and fellowships.

 Academic and non-academic factors which may be considered in the holistic admissions evaluation process and/or waitlist review include, but are not limited to:

-• Overall high school GPA and academic achievement (most important consideration)
+- Overall high school GPA and academic achievement (most important consideration)

-• Grade trends or improvement over time (this item and those following are not listed in any specific order)
+- Grade trends or improvement over time (this item and those following are not listed in any specific order)

-• Rigor of an applicant’s high school courses relative to the rigor of the courses offered at the applicant’s high school
+- Rigor of an applicant’s high school courses relative to the rigor of the courses offered at the applicant’s high school

-• Family educational background
+- Family educational background

-• SAT I or ACT scores (if student is not eligible for test optional review or if the scores will be a positive contribution to the review)
+- SAT I or ACT scores (if student is not eligible for test optional review or if the scores will be a positive contribution to the review)

-• Requirements for remedial course placement
+- Requirements for remedial course placement

-• Special skills or outstanding talent, achievement, or aptitude in a particular area
+- Special skills or outstanding talent, achievement, or aptitude in a particular area

-• Intended major
+- Intended major

-• Work experience or military service
+- Work experience or military service

-• Commitment to community and leadership
+- Commitment to community and leadership

 Applicants who complete the application process, including submission of the application for admission, high school transcript, test scores (if required), application fee (or waiver documentation), and any other requested information, will receive one of the following admission decisions:

-• Fully admitted to the University of Arkansas.
+- Fully admitted to the University of Arkansas.

-• Admitted to the Transitions Academic Program (TAP).
-TAP students enroll as non-degree seeking students at the University of Arkansas, enroll as degree-seeking
+- Admitted to the Transitions Academic Program (TAP).
+TAP students enroll as non-degree

-students at Northwest Arkansas Community College, and take classes on both campuses while living on the U of A campus.
+students at Northwest Arkansas Community College, and take classes on both campuses while living on the U of A campus. - Deferred.
+The U of A may defer a final admissions decision for some applicants in

-• Deferred.
-The U of A may defer a final admissions decision for some applicants in order to continue reviewing applications and any additional materials.
+order to continue reviewing applications and any additional materials.
 Deferred

 applicants should provide updated transcripts and test scores as they become available.
 On or about February 1, deferred applicants will receive an admission decision

-of fully admitted, waitlisted, or denied admission.
+of fully admitted, waitlisted, or denied admission. - Waitlisted.
+Depending on enrollment capacity, the U of A will place some applicants

-• Waitlisted.
-Depending on enrollment capacity, the U of A will place some applicants on a waitlist.
+on a waitlist.
 Waitlisted applicants will be admitted as space becomes available,

-• Denied admission.
+with preference given to early applicants with the most academically prepared applicants.
+See our Waitlist FAQs for more information. - Denied admission.
 Students denied admission are encouraged to reapply after improving their academic records by successfully completing college-level coursework at a community college.
 Denied students may also appeal their admissions decision and submit additional materials, such as updated transcripts or new test scores.

 Waitlist Frequently Asked Questions